Exam Board Specification

 This is the first year this course and specification has been offered in the Southern Consortium.

-To study A Level Spanish, students are also required to have a GCSE Spanish grade B and above.
+To study A Level Spanish, students are also required to have a GCSE grade B or above in Spanish.

 Ask a question: